Larger Quantities, Lower Prices

 - Climate zone: 2-11, Mature height: 2-6 ft, Blooming season: Summer, Soil conditions: Moist, Botanical name: Capensis, Ship as: Bareroot

-Sometimes, nature invents its own treatments for various health problems.
+Sometimes, nature invents its treatments for various health problems.
 One example of this is the Jewelweed plant, which can be used to create remedies for a variety of skin problems such as insect bites, eczema, poison ivy, and burns.
 There is a special juice inside the leaves and stems of some species of Jewelweed that is used to make skin treatments.
-It's easy to find this plant because it is common in many areas of the US and Canada, especially in the eastern areas of both countries.
+It's easy to find this plant because it is common in many areas of the US and Canada, especially in the eastern regions of both countries.
 You'll have the most excellent chance of finding it in May through October because summer is its main growing season.
 It grows best in moist areas, such as along the side of creeks or shallow ponds, and it thrives when the soil is soggy and damp.
 It prefers being in the shade to being in harsh direct sunlight.
 It doesn't need much maintenance, so it's easy to grow.

 Jewelweed is one of nature’s most useful flowering annuals.
 This plant’s stem can be sliced open to expose juices that heal irritation from poison ivy and stinging nettle.
 Jewelweed is a shade-loving plant that doesn’t bloom well in direct sunlight or dry soil.
 Its delicate pedals need protection from the sun.
 It is found wild along creek beds and is an easy-to-grow addition in wooded areas and doesn’t require a great deal of maintenance.